 “I promise you that I will be open and honest and that I will share my personal struggles and experiences.
 I hope that by reading about how I am striving to overcome my blockades and to move in the direction of my dreams, you will get the courage to do it, too.”

 With this article I honor the fact that our lives are not perfect.
 Sometimes they get messy and chaotic and we can feel overwhelmed by everything that is going on around us.

 However, I made a promise to myself that if I want to be a writer, I should write.
 Once I allow myself to start deviating from and/or missing out my deadlines, then each following time it will be easier to continue doing so until I quit.

-Writing is where the real Neli gets the chance to be who she is and who she is expected to be in her role as wife, mother, daughter, friend, employee, etc.
+Writing is where the real Neli gets the chance to be who she is and not who she is expected to be in her role as wife, mother, daughter, friend, employee, etc.

 I am writing this article the day before publishing date and to be honest it feels great: the moment I decided to go with the idea of sharing what I have been going through lately and why I push myself to write about it month after month, the words started flowing.

 When the intention is right and when everything comes directly from the heart, the topic surfaces without any effort.

 Quitting is not an option because if I want to be a writer, I need to keep on writing.